Radha Ravi: Controversies

+In another instance, Radha Ravi made startling allegations against Kalki 2898 AD producer Aswini Dutt, further drawing criticism from industry insiders.
+The nature of these allegations and their implications stirred discussions across Kollywood circles.

 Political career

 During the early 2000s, Radha Ravi started his political career as a campaigner for the Dravida Munnetra Kazhagam (DMK) and later joined the All India Anna Dravida Munnetra Kazhagam (AIADMK) because of an opinion difference with the leadership of the DMK.

 During the 2002 Tamil Nadu Assembly by-elections, he was named as the AIADMK nominee from the Saidapet constituency.
 He served as a Member of the Legislative Assembly (MLA) from 2001 to 2006.
 During the 2006 elections, however, he was not re-nominated.

 He rejoined the AIADMK in 2010 in the presence of J. Jayalalithaa at her residence and remained inactive in the party.

 In 2017, he left AIADMK and joined the DMK at the party headquarters after meeting M.K Stalin.
 He said DMK is the only party that has the confidence of the people and also said that M.K Stalin is the most suitable state leader and only he could save Tamil Nadu.

 In March 2019, he was expelled out of DMK due to his alleged sexist comments against actress Nayanthara.
 M.K Stalin said he condemned such conduct as it was against the party's ideals.

 He joined the AIADMK again in June 2019 in a meeting with Chief Minister Edappadi Palaniswami, after he was expelled out of the DMK.

 He left AIADMK and Joined the Bharatiya Janata Party in November 2019 on a meet with the party's president JP Nadda in Chennai.
 On July 15, actor and politician Radha Ravi was made the state Executive Member by BJP's Tamil Nadu president, L Murugan.
 While campaigning for the BJP's Vanathi Srinivasan in the 2021 Tamil Nadu Legislative Assembly election, Radha Ravi made derogatory comments against Kamal Haasan's personal life who was contesting from Coimbatore South.
 His comments drew wide criticism.
 Makkal Needhi Maiam (MNM) lodged a complaint with Election Commission regarding the violation of the Model Code of Conduct for his speech.
 During the same campaign he passed lewd comments and slut shamed against Nayanthara.